E-Cigarette Waste: A Growing Environmental Threat

 Not only are the logistics around recycling tricky, but most e-cigarettes don’t make it to electronics recycling facilities in the first place.

-According to research done by the Truth Initiative, 51% of young cigarette users reported disposing their used e-cigarette cartridges in the garbage, 17% disposed of them in a recycling bin (not designed for cigarette waste), and 10% reported throwing them on the ground.
+According to research done by the Truth Initiative, 51% of young cigarette users reported disposing of their used e-cigarette cartridges in the garbage, 17% disposed of them in a recycling bin (not designed for cigarette waste), and 10% reported throwing them on the ground.

-Another study done by the Truth Initiative revealed that 57.8% of users that had vaped in the past 30 days found it inconvenient to dispose of their e-cigarette waste responsibly.
+Another study done by the Truth Initiative revealed that 57.8% of users who had vaped in the past 30 days found it inconvenient to dispose of their e-cigarette waste responsibly.
 Meanwhile, only 15% of young e-cigarette users reported disposing of their devices or accessories by sending them for electronic recycling.

-This data may be unsurprising given that e-cigarette manufacturers often provide little or no information on how to properly dispose of their devices, or accessories like batteries and cartridges.
+This data may be unsurprising given that e-cigarette manufacturers often provide little or no information on how to properly dispose of their devices or accessories like batteries and cartridges.

 Environmental Impact